-The local stew of Astorga not to be missed, but trekking to Foncebadon this morning and tomorrow will cross the pass where the statue of God Mercury used to stand in Roman times.
+The local stew of Astorga not to be missed, but trekking to Foncebadon this morning and

-Christians changed it into a cross where pilgrims leave stones as a symbol of overcoming a painful past and hope for a new beginning.
+changed it into a cross where pilgrims leave stones as a symbol of

-The painful past reminds me of an unconscious-sensation, but everything dissipates as I detach and awaken the self.
+painful past reminds me of an unconscious-sensation, but everything dissipates as I detach and awaken the self.

 Various guidebooks have given Foncebadon a reputation for being the home of rabid dogs eager for a tasty pilgrim snack, but in fact the mountain outpost has experienced something of a renaissance.
 In between utterly ruinous piles of stone are a smattering of lovingly restored old homes, typically shrouded in fog or buried in deep snow and both have their charm, but often there is a problem with accommodation.

-I arrived late in the afternoon to see my fellow man, three guys sitting outside with desperate faces trying to figure out what to do next.
+arrived late in the afternoon to see my fellow man, three guys sitting outside

 Wow, I thought this could be an unexpected surprise, but they say there is a pension nearby with a single bed left.